 Coolah is a block of open eucalypt forest dominated by snow gums, ironbarks and grass trees.
-It sits in the Warrumbungle Range between Warrumbungle National Park (south and west) and sheep grazing territory of the Coolah surrounds (north and east).
-After a history of selective logging that ended 40 years ago, the Coolah block is today densely reforested with protective boundary fencing, four dams, estabished fire breaks and a small solar-powered hut that supports management activities.
+It is located in the Warrumbungle Range between Warrumbungle National Park, and sheep grazing territory of the Coolah surrounds.
+After a history of selective logging that came to an end 40 years ago, the Coolah block is today densely reforested with protective boundary fencing, four dams, established fire breaks and a small solar-powered hut that supports management activities.

-Ninety percent of the Coolah property is permanently destocked and feral controlled, with an additional 40 ha of successfully rehabilitated forest being devoted to wildlife conservation.
-Other management at Coolah involves thinning of selected overly-dense regrowth in order to extend fire break protection, and recycling of this harvested timber for stock-proof fencing of the riparian zone, remant vegetation and farm dams at Coolah and nearby Carrawatha.
+90% of the Coolah property is permanently destocked and feral controlled, with an additional 40 ha of successfully rehabilitated forest being devoted to wildlife conservation.
+Other management at Coolah involves thinning of selected overly-dense regrowth in order to extend fire break protection.
+As well as recycling of harvested timber for stock-proof fencing of the riparian zone and remnant vegetation at Coolah and nearby Carrawatha.